Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 • IBT basics: Elevate the head of your bed by 6–8 inches to promote circulation and alignment.

-• Evidence snapshot: Research and guidelines support inclines for reflux; many users report less snoring and back discomfort.
+• Evidence snapshot: Research supports inclines for reflux; many users report less snoring and back discomfort.

 • Real outcomes: Success stories cite improvements in chronic pain, digestion, and sleep quality.